Pak-China Collaborations In Science And Technology Sector During Last Decade Termed Exemplary - UrduPoint

 Pak-China Collaborations In Science And Technology Sector During Last Decade Termed Exemplary

-Talking to APP in an interview on Wednesday, he said, "China is keen to transfer modern technologies related to Aerospace Engineering and Artificial Intelligence to Pakistan which could revolutionize the science and technology sector of the country, therefore, we need to maximize our cooperation with China".
+Talking to APP in an interview, he said, "China is keen to transfer modern technologies related to Aerospace Engineering and Artificial Intelligence to Pakistan which could revolutionize the science and technology sector of the country, therefore, we need to maximize our cooperation with China".

 Dr. Atta-ur-Rahman said that the western countries were not very keen to transfer emerging technologies to Pakistan but China is very receptive to the needs of Pakistan and Chinese people want to work with Pakistan.